vtes-biased/archon/README.md

 ## Development database

-You need a running [PostgreSQL](https://www.postgresql.org/docs/current/index.html) server, with an `archon` superuser, an `archon` database owned by that superuser, with no password.
+You need a running [PostgreSQL](https://www.postgresql.org/docs/current/index.html) server, with an `archon` superuser, an `archondb` database owned by that superuser, with no password.
 You can use the `DB_USER` and `DB_PWD` environment variables to use other values.
 The database name is not configurable.

 ## Development server